tc39/proposal-signals/README.md

     * The semantics are able to express the valid patterns enabled by different frameworks.
 For example, it should be possible for these Signals to be the basis of either immediately-reflected writes or writes which are batched and applied later.
 * It would be nice if this API is usable directly by JavaScript developers.
     * If a feature matches with an ecosystem concept, using common vocabulary is good.
-        * However, important to not literally shadow the exact same names!
+        * However, it is important to not literally shadow the exact same names!
     * Tension between "usability by JS devs" and "providing all the hooks to frameworks"
         * Idea: Provide all the hooks, but include errors when misused if possible.
         * Idea: Put subtle APIs in a `subtle` namespace, similar to [`crypto.subtle`](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/subtle), to mark the line between APIs which are good to use for most developers, and the more advanced ones.